 In this type of welding the overlapping sheets of metal are welded either along continuous line by moving the sheets between the two electrodes wheel, through which the welding current flows in short or long intervals.

 In projection welding we use electrodes inside of pointer for the transfer of heat.
-The heat is produce in both electrodes at the location where the welding is desired at the same time.
+The heat is produced in both electrodes at the location where the welding is desired at the same time.
 The projection welding is shown in the following figure.

 To control the spot welding machine a sequence timer has to measure the time for welding in four steps as shown in the given figure.